espegun/good-dev-practice/README.md

 ## Learnt from PRs - to be moved at some point
 - Use helper functions within functions to keep it readable.
 - Always use `snake_case` variable names in Python, also when referring to `CamelCaseClassNames`.
-- (Simen mener:) Rather move large if/else or other boilerplate sections into helper functions with intuitive names.
+- (Simen mener:) Move large if/else or other boilerplate sections into helper functions with intuitive names to make the main function more readable.
 - TBD